Greg Barron: News and feature work at MPR

 In 1972 he joined Saint Paul, Minnesota-based Minnesota Public Radio (MPR), where he served as a news reporter, documentary producer and senior producer of MPR's regional edition of "All Things Considered".
 His reports were regularly carried on National Public Radio and the Canadian Broadcasting Corporation (CBC Radio) and his news reporting and documentary feature productions earned nearly three dozen awards., including two Corporation for Public Broadcasting Awards and two George Foster Peabody Awards.

-His documentary feature The Way to 8-A won the coveted Peabody Award in 1980.
 His most widely acclaimed work was the 1978 Peabody Award-winning The Prairie Was Quiet, an "acoustic portrait" exploring the evolution of the American Prairie.
 The program was later translated and adapted for audiences in Europe and in Australia.
+His documentary feature The Way to 8-A won a second Peabody Award in 1980.

 IFC "Class of 1977" in Berlin at Sender Freies Berlin Studios.
 Barron, front row, right of center.

-The acclaim was followed by a Fellowship from the Corporation for Public Broadcasting and a grant award to study advanced production techniques in Berlin at Sender Freies Berlin (Free Berlin Radio), the leading European producer of acoustic documentary features.
-Barron was one of the first American producers to attend (1977, 1980) the invitation-only "International Feature Conference" an annual gathering of some of the most accomplished radio documentary/feature producers in the world.
+The acclaim was followed by a Fellowship from the Corporation for Public Broadcasting and a grant award to study advanced audio production techniques in Berlin at Sender Freies Berlin (Free Berlin Radio), the leading European producer of acoustic documentary features.
+Barron was one of the first American producers to attend (1977, 1980) the invitation-only "International Feature Conference," an annual gathering of some of the most accomplished radio documentary/feature producers in the world.
 Organized and hosted by Peter Leonhard Braun, a long-standing, internationally recognized leader of radio acoustic feature production.
 The conference brought producers together in an effort to enhance the state of the art of feature production worldwide.

 In 2015, MPR digitized his documentary works and has assembled an online streaming "Greg Barron Special Collection".

-In 2021, MPR published Signal Strength, a book documenting the 50-year history of the network in which it referred to Barron as a "legendary documentarian" producing "work of unrivaled insight and craft".
+In 2021, MPR published Signal Strength, a book documenting the 50-year history of the network, in which it referred to Barron as a "legendary documentarian" producing "work of unrivaled insight and craft".